easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/3_04_module_naming_schemes.md

 An additional potential problem of a module hierarchy is that the semantics of the gateway modules may not be clear to end users.
 They may wonder why they need to pick a specific compiler and MPI library, or which of the available options is the best one.
-Maybe there are not even be aware what exactly a "compiler" is, or how it is relevant to the software they need in their bioinformatics pipeline...
+Maybe they are not even aware what exactly a "compiler" is, or how it is relevant to the software they need in their bioinformatics pipeline...

 This can be partially resolved by loading a default compiler and MPI module so a particular set of modules